Skip to main content

 File your application with the Motor Vehicle Industry Licensing Board at DCCA.
 Allow 4-6 weeks for processing.
 The Board meets monthly to review applications.

-How does Hawaii's tiered bond system work for auto dealers?
+How does Hawaii's 5-tier bond system differ from other states?

-How much does a Hawaii dealer bond cost?
+How much does a Hawaii dealer bond cost across all 5 tiers?

 Costs depend on which tier applies to your dealership.
 For the most common $25,000 used dealer bond, expect $250-$2,500 per biennial term (1-10%).
 A $10,000 motorcycle dealer bond starts as low as $100.
 The $50,000 new dealer bond costs $500-$5,000.
 Higher tiers like $100,000 or $200,000 bonds cost $1,000-$20,000.
 Your credit score, financial history, and industry experience determine your exact rate.